2022 GRI Index

 GRI 403: Occupational Health and Safety 2018 | |||

-403-2 | Hazard identification, risk assessment, and incident investigation | Employees: Occupational health and safety | We identify hazards at the dialysis clinics and production sites that we control directly.
+403-2 | Hazard identification, risk assessment, and incident investigation | We identify hazards at the dialysis clinics and production sites that we control directly.
 Identified hazards are evaluated based on their severity and/or frequency to determine their likelihood of causing harm.
 Once this step has been taken, appropriate measures to reduce the hazards and any related risks are identified and adopted.
 As an example of actions taken, regular meetings are carried out at production sites in Europe, Middle East and Africa to share best practices, discuss lessons learned from accidents, and identify significant near misses.
-All actions to mitigate hazards are assigned to a specific OHS department in the North America region and to local HR or OHS representatives in the other regions.
-Incident investigation is a locally managed process that covers all employees. |
+We are assessing the possibility to digitalize these processes in the coming years to ensure a global alignment.

-403-4 | Worker participation, consultation, and communication on occupational health and safety | Global Occupational Health and Safety Policy | As highlighted in our Global Occupational Health and Safety Policy, we strive to facilitate consultations on OHS matters with employees and contractors, where appropriate.
+403-4 | Worker participation, consultation, and communication on occupational health and safety | As highlighted in our Global Occupational Health and Safety Policy, we strive to facilitate consultations on OHS matters with employees and contractors, where appropriate.
 Therefore, we plan and implement consultation sessions with employees and management on OHS-related topics to establish concerns and improvement areas.
-As we work towards centralization of governance, we aim to create a structure that simplifies the connection between employees and management levels to allow easier consultation processes at all levels. |
+As we work towards centralization of governance, we aim to create a structure that simplifies the connection between employees and management levels to allow easier consultation processes at all levels.
+Regular consultations take place yearly at regional level.
+In 2024 the OHS global function has joined some of these meetings aiming at hearing feedback and needs directly from country representatives Our OHS expert group met every month and their responsibility is to develop globally aligned actions plans that define and prioritize key measures for the organization. |

 403‑10 | Work-related ill health | We currently do not report the number and rates of work-related ill health.
 For North America, these figures are included as part of the OSHA rates.
-At present, responsibility for OHS lies at regional level.
-We plan to align the global definition for work-related ill health in 2023 and to begin internal reporting in 2024. | |
+At present, responsibility for OHS lies at the regional level.
+Starting in 2025, we expect to begin reporting work-related ill health figures for employees. | |

 GRI 404: Training and Education 2016 | |||

-404-1 | Average hours of training per year per employee | Employees: Attracting and developing talent ESG Performance Data | |
+404-1 | Average hours of training per year per employee | ||

-404-2 | Programs for upgrading employee skills and transition assistance programs | Employees: Attracting and developing talent | |
+404-2 | Programs for upgrading employee skills and transition assistance programs | Working for Fresenius Medical Care | |

 GRI 405: Diversity and Equal Opportunity 2016 | |||

-405-1 | Diversity of governance bodies and employees | Employees: Diversity, equity, and inclusion Declaration on Corporate Governance: Diversity concept and targets ESG Performance Data | |
+405-1 | Diversity of governance bodies and employees | Working for Fresenius Medical Care: Metrics Declaration on Corporate Governance: Diversity concept and targets |

 GRI 406: Non-discrimination 2016 | |||